The knowledge your company accumulates is your primary competitive advantage. No one has the experience and insight that you do.

 They can even collaborate on the same document, together.

 Caring about your online knowledge base is caring about the internal growth of your company.
-When you provide your staff with valuable tools that streamlines their day-to-day, productivity soars.
+When you provide your staff with valuable knowledge management tools that streamlines their day-to-day, productivity soars.

 12. Always find ways to improve.